PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 ### c.
 Test Plan

 x <!-- What ?
-Does it mean we don't have any or something else ?
+Does it mean we don't have any or something else?
 Don't just put an X -->

 <br>